christophersutton/twit_feed/README.markdown

 ## Twit Feed ##

-A small Ruby app powered by Sinatra that takes a Twitter list timeline and returns the best tweets with links as ranked by the number of retweets.
+Take a Twitter timeline from a user or a list and return the best links, as ranked by the number of retweets.
+Since the search API doesn't offer RT counts at the moment, we aren't able to do the same for hashtags or searches.

 #### TODO ####
 *  Rescue private lists